 Our Top 7 Tips For What to Wear to Your Photo Session

-One of the questions we are asked the most is “What do I wear to my photo session?”
+One of the questions we get asked the most is, “What do I wear to my photo session?”
 We want you to be the most prepared and ready to have a great experience with us and love the photos for years to come.
-So much of this comes down to wardrobe so we thought this would be an extremely helpful blog post for you. so you need some help or ideas with what to wear to a photo session, here are our suggestions:
+So much of this comes down to wardrobe, so we thought this would be a beneficial blog post for you.
+Here are our suggestions:

 1. Coordinating Outfits

-Focus on creating coordinating outfits and not matching.
-Matching clothing can makes photos feel dated in some situations so instead focus on finding a color palette that you can base all the outfits around so the clothing does not clash.
+Focus on creating coordinating outfits but not matching.
+Matching clothing can make photos feel dated in some situations, so instead focus on finding a color palette that you can base all the outfits around, so the clothing does not clash.

-You may be wondering what is a color palette? or isn’t that just a fancy way of saying match colors?
-So here is what we mean when we say choose a color pallet vs match.
+You may be wondering what a color palette is?
+Or isn’t that just a fancy way of saying match colors?
+So here is what we mean when we say choose a color pallet vs. match.

-Normally we recommend choosing a color palette but we have seen matching outfits work very well for young children for a more dressed up look.
+We usually recommend choosing a color palette, but we have seen matching outfits work very well for young children for a more dressed up look.
 See the image below for an example.

-When choosing a color palette for your photo session, it is important to think about how you plan on using your photos.
-Do you plan on printing the photos?
+When choosing a color palette for your photo session, it is crucial to think about how you plan on using your photos.
+Do you plan on printing the images?
 Are you going to make an album?
 Maybe put them in a scrapbook?
 Point 4. will help you think about your matching your home decor.

 2. Patterns Vs. Solids

 Limit the patterns you wear and stick with solids as much as possible.
-Patterns add a lot of visual interest to an outfit so we love patterns as long as they are larger.
+Patterns add much visual interest to an outfit, so we love patterns as long as they are larger.
 Small, tiny prints warp in the camera lens and appear distorted in photos.
-We suggest including one or two large prints into your family’s outfits to make your photos really stand out.
+We suggest including one or two large patterns into your family’s outfits to make your photos stand out.
 When choosing solids, go for color!
 We love color and how it can show off everyone’s personality.
 While we love color, don’t pick anything neon because it can mess with color correction and make skin tones appear distorted.

 3. Pick Classic Pieces